stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 ```

 You can try this at the REPL.
 Just keep in mind that the primitive operations
-will not reduce at the REPL, so we have to print the result via an
+will not be reduced there, so we have to print the result via an
 `IO` action using `:exec`:

 ```repl